altruios/namshubettulpa/public/namshubettuple/restructuring.md

 yes.
 yes...
 he has been helpful..."
-'hold on a sec...'
+'Hold on a sec...'
-"If by helpful you mean flinging me into a bunch of bullshit trouble... then yeah: super helpful."
+"If by helpful you mean flinging me into a bunch of bullshit trouble...
+Then yeah: super helpful."
-*Flanagan blinked, then barked a high pitch laugh* 'more of a squeal than a laugh'
+*Flanagan blinked, then barked a high pitch laugh* 'More of a squeal than a laugh'
 "There is some bullshit going on yes...
 But we're in the middle of cleaning that up."
 *Flanagan inspected the air around her, then waved her forward.*